-Employment search, which falls within the job search component, is a non-qualifying activity.
-Job readiness and motivation, the only activity within the job search training component, is also a non-qualifying activity.
+Employment search, which falls within the supervised job search component, is a non-qualifying activity.
 Enrollment and orientation do not fall within any of the components and are also non-qualifying activities.
 All other component activities are qualifying activities.

 FSET agencies must offer a variety of activities in order to comprehensively address the unique needs of each participant.
 See FSET Handbook 10.3 Appendix C: FSET Fundable Component Activities for a complete list of FSET fundable activities.